aws-observability/aws-otel-dotnet/README.md

 To send traces to AWS X-Ray, you can use the [AWS Distro for OpenTelemetry (ADOT) Collector](https://github.com/aws-observability/aws-otel-collector).
 OpenTelemetry .NET SDK exports traces from the application to the ADOT Collector.
 The ADOT Collector translates OTLE traces to X-Ray compatiable traces and further exports them to X-Ray backend.
 For more information, read [AWS X-Ray Tracing Exporter for OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/awsxrayexporter).

+ADOT is also now generally available for .NET metrics.

 ## Getting Started

 Check out the getting started [documentation](https://aws-otel.github.io/docs/introduction)